jbetancourt8/dictionary-app/README.md

 ## Installation

-Clone the repo and use npm to install dictionary-app.
+Clone the repo and use npm to install dependencies.

 ```bash
 npm install